-This account comprises of shares of stocks of various unlisted private corporations.
-The Group has designated these equity securities as at FVOCI because they will not be sold in the foreseeable future.
+This account comprises shares of stocks of various unlisted private corporations.
+The Group has designated these equity securities at FVOCI because they will not be sold in the foreseeable future.

-Unquoted equity securities include Toyota Aisin Philippines, Inc. (TAPI), representing 5.00% ownership interest, amounting to ₱381.41 million and ₱229.64 million as of December 31, 2021 and 2020, respectively.
-Also included in the balance are unquoted equity securities of Federal Land and TMBC amounting to ₱9.94 million and ₱0.12 million, respectively, as of December 31, 2021 and 2020.
+Unquoted equity securities include Toyota Aisin Philippines, Inc. (TAPI), representing 5.00% ownership interest, with carrying values of ₱179.70 million and ₱381.41 million as of December 31, 2022 and 2021, respectively.
+Also included in the balance are unquoted equity securities held by Federal Land amounting to ₱9.94 million as of December 31, 2022 and 2021.